 Daniel added: "Lara is a fantastic therapy dog and provides comfort to patients in moments of distress.
 One time, during a therapy session, she sat in front of the lady.
 Instinctively my patient leant forward to give Lara a cuddle.
 Afterwards, the lady in question told me that actually what she had really needed at that moment was that cuddle and it made me realise that Lara sensed that.

-"Staffordshire Bull Terriers are effective as therapy dogs because, despite their fearsome reputation and the bad press they sometimes receive, they are very loving and very people-orientated.
+"Staffordshire Bull Terriers are effective as therapy dogs because, despite their fearsome reputation and the bad press they sometimes receive, they're very loving and very people-orientated.
 All my Staffie wants out of life is a big cuddle."

-Adam Lampitt, Hospital Director at Priory's Hospital in Bristol, said: "We love having Lara at the hospital and she really brightens everyone’s day, both patients and staff.
-She is brilliant when patients are feeling stressed and anxious by providing them with love and attention.
-We always check that our patients are happy to have her in their session before she is bought in and she has proved to be a popular member of our team."
+Adam Lampitt, Hospital Director at Priory Hospital Bristol, said: "We love having Lara at the hospital and she really brightens everyone’s day, both patients and staff.
+She's brilliant when patients are feeling stressed and anxious by providing them with love and attention.
+We always check that our patients are happy to have her in their session before she's brought in and she has proved to be a popular member of our team."